Adversarial Reprogramming of Neural Networks

 A variety of nefarious ends may be achievable if machine learning systems can be reprogrammed by a specially crafted input.
-The most direct of these is the simple theft of computational resources.
+The most direct of these is the theft of computational resources.
 For instance, an attacker might develop an adversarial program which causes the computer vision classifier in a cloud hosted photos service to solve image captchas and enable creation of spam accounts.
-If RNNs can be flexibly reprogrammed as described in Section \ref{sec beyond images}, this computational theft might extend to more arbitrary tasks, such as mining cryptocurrency.
+If RNNs can be flexibly reprogrammed as mentioned above, this computational theft might extend to more arbitrary tasks.
 A major danger beyond the computational theft is that an adversary may repurpose computational resources to perform a task which violates the code of ethics of system providers.
 This is particularly important as ML service providers are largely interested in protecting the ethical principles and guidelines that governs the use of their services.

-Adversarial programs could also be used as a novel way to achieve more traditional computer hacks.
-For instance, as phones increasingly act as AI-driven digital assistants, the plausibility of reprogramming someone's phone by exposing it to an adversarial image or audio file increases.
-As these digital assistants have access to a user's email, calendar, social media accounts, and credit cards the consequences of this type of attack also grow larger.